esuriddick/Programming/Python/Krita/DDS_File_Exporter/README.md

 I have tested version 1.0 and 1.1 of this plugin in version 5.1.5 of [Krita](https://krita.org).

 ## Change log
+_[2023-11-00] Version 1.2_
+- Made it clear in the dialog menu that 'BC7_UNORM' is DXT10.
+- Added an option whether to allow separate alpha channels or use a single one.

 _[2023-09-06] Version 1.1_
 - Cleaned up the code further (removed modules that were not in use, and leftovers in the error message boxes).
 - You no longer require to have or modify a _settings.ini_ file.
 The execution of the script will provide a window with options for: 1) intermediate file format to convert to DDS (default is TGA); 2) compression type (default is BC7 UNORM, also known as DXT10); 3) whether to generate MIP maps or not (default is to generate); and 4) whether to force DX9/DX10 headers or not (default is not to force either of these headers).